monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

         php artisan migrate:refresh --seed

 - 01.07.30.
 Creating a layout for you site, the HTML that is going to be on every page of the site.

+- 01.09.54.
+Creating a more advanced layout with prettier HTML.